The Journey of the Mayflower

 We are firmly committed to introducing the wonderful repertoire of Renaissance choral music to the next generation.
 As part of our Mayflower project, we held a series of workshops with three London state schools – Holland Park School, West London Free School, and Bishop Thomas Grant School – in early 2020.
 Sadly the planned gala performance was cancelled due to COVID-19.

-Our film, ‘The Journey of the Mayflower’ will be free for schools to watch through Music Mark.
-If you are unable to access the film through Music Mark, please contact Becky at firstname.lastname@example.org to request free access for your school.
+Our film, ‘The Journey of the Mayflower’ is free for schools to watch through Music Mark.
+If you are unable to access the film through Music Mark, please contact Becky at email@example.com to request free access for your school.
 In addition to the feature-length film, we have produced three short videos, which explore the musical elements and historical context of individual pieces from the programme.
 They are available below as a YouTube playlist.
 The sheet music for these three pieces can be downloaded here.
 If you make use of these resources, we would be very grateful if you could fill in this brief feedback questionnaire.

 How to Watch